Nissan Rogue: Awards and recognition

-Second generation (T32; 2013)
+Second generation (T32; 2014)

-The second generation Rogue is a version of Nissan X-Trail and inspired by the Hi-Cross Concept to adapt to the US and Canada markets.
+The second generation Rogue is a version of the Nissan X-Trail and inspired by the Hi-Cross Concept to adapt to the US and Canada markets.
 Changes include optional third row 7 passenger seating, standard four-wheel independent suspension, electric power-assisted steering and four-wheel disc brakes with an anti-lock braking system.
 This generation has an interior size similar to Nissan's Murano, Altima and Maxima.
 For the 2018 model year, Nissan decided to drop the third row option in favor of optimizing interior passenger room and cargo utility space.

 The vehicle was unveiled at the 2013 Frankfurt Motor Show.
 US models went on sale in November 2013 as a 2014 model year vehicle.
 Early models included 2.5-liter 4-cylinder QR25DE engine rated 170 hp and 175 lbft, Xtronic CVT Jatco CVT8 with standard Sport Mode switch, 3 trims (S, SV and SL, each in a choice of front-wheel or all-wheel drive).

 Production of the 2014 Rogue began at Smyrna, Tennessee as the facility's 10 millionth vehicle.
 Production of the Rogue crossover at South Korean manufacturer Renault Samsung Motors's Busan plant started in September 2014, with an annual capacity of about 80,000 units.
 The 2014 Rogue received the distinction of being the first automobile to be manufactured in South Korea for a Japanese automaker and sold under a Japanese brand, thanks to the Renault–Nissan Alliance, in which the Rogue is built by Renault Samsung Motors in Busan.

-In calendar year 2016, the Rogue became Nissan's top-selling model for the first time, a total of 329,904 sales reflecting a 14.9 percent increase.
+In 2016, the Rogue became Nissan's top-selling model for the first time, a total of 329,904 sales reflecting a 14.9 percent increase.

-Updates
+Model year updates

 2016

 The 2016 model comes with technology such as NissanConnect with Navigation, Siri Eyes Free and many other new features.
 Eight exterior colors are offered.